 - The Agora RTC SDK uses unique IDs (UIDs) for each user.
 To associate these UIDs with a username, we’ll use the Agora RTM (Real-Time Messaging) SDK to signal the username to others on the call.
 We’ll discuss how it’s done below.

-Let’s take a look at how the code works:
+Let’s take a look at how the React Native audio app code works:

 App.tsx will be the entry point into the app.
-We’ll have all our code in this file.
-When you open the app, there will be a username field with three buttons: to join the call, end the call, and toggle our user role between broadcaster and audience.
+We’ll have all our source code in this file.
+When you open the app, there will be a username field with three buttons: to join the call, to end the call, and to toggle our user role between broadcaster and audience.

 We start by writing the used import statements.
 Next, we define an interface for our application state containing the following: